SqueezeSAM: User friendly mobile interactive segmentation: Related work

 By 2022, the de facto approach to interactive segmentation was the following.
 The model architecture consisted of a Vision Transformer (ViT)~\cite{vaswani2017_transformer, dosovitskiy2021_ViT} or ConvNet encoder plus a feature pyramid network decoder~\cite{lin2016_FPN}.
 The training set incorporated COCO~\cite{lin2015_coco}, LVIS~\cite{gupta2019_LVIS}, and possibly a few other instance segmentation datasets.
 Evaluation datasets included LVIS and DAVIS~\cite{Zeng_2019_davis_s}.
 To evaluate the model, a standardized algorithm simulates mouse-clicks on an image, and it stops clicking when the generated segmentation masks achieve an intersection over union (IOU) of 0.9.
 The fewer clicks to achieve 0.9 IOU, the better.
 In this regime, the leading models included FocalClick~\cite{chen2022_focalclick}, SimpleClick~\cite{liu2023_simpleclick}, and RITM~\cite{sofiiuk2021_RTIM}.
 To segment images with 0.9 IOU, SOTA deep neural networks require 5 times fewer clicks than classical approaches~\cite{sofiiuk2021_RTIM}.

-{\bf Segment Anything Model (SAM)} produced a dramatic improvement to interactive segmentation~\cite{Kirillov2023_SAM}.
-Similar to SimpleClick, SAM uses a ViT encoder.
-However, while SimpleClick uses a feature pyramid network decoder, the SAM decoder is Transformer-based.
-SAM’s most dramatic departure from the prior work is that it trained on a novel dataset of 11 million images and 1 billion masks.
-The new dataset, SA-1B, was a key ingredient in SAM’s ability to outperform FocalClick, SimpleClick, and RITM on interactive segmentation and instance segmentation benchmarks.
+{\bf Segment Anything Model (SAM)} has significantly advanced the field of interactive segmentation~\cite{Kirillov2023_SAM}.
+Like SimpleClick, SAM employs a ViT encoder.
+However, in contrast to SimpleClick's feature pyramid network decoder, SAM utilizes a Transformer-based decoder.
+The most notable departure of SAM from previous work is its training on a novel dataset, SA-1B, comprising 11 million images and 1 billion masks.
+This new dataset was instrumental in enabling SAM to surpass FocalClick, SimpleClick, and RITM in both interactive and instance segmentation benchmarks.

 Much work has been built on top of SAM.
 SAM is core to generative AI tasks including style transfer~\cite{Psychogyios2023_SAMStyler, liu2023_anytoany}, image inpainting~\cite{yu2023_inpaint}, text guided image and video editing~\cite{xie2023_EditEverything, wu2023_tgve}, and 3D reconstruction and generation~\cite{shen2023_anything3d, shi2023_zero123plusplus}.
 Further, SAM has been applied to general medical image segmentation~\cite{ma2023_MedSAM} and specialized tasks like polyp segmentation~\cite{zhou2023_Polyps}, skin lesion segmentation~\cite{wu2023selfprompting}, and COVID-19 lung imagery~\cite{cheng2023_sam_medical}.
 Improvements to the quality and efficiency of SAM will benefit all of these applications.